Introduction

 Training with QAssurance

-Awareness of food safety issues and hazards can be a complicated matter, especially beyond the quality department.
-However, food safety is a team effort.
+Awareness of food safety issues and hazards can be a complicated matter, especially beyond the department.
+However, food safety is a effort.
 Therefore, there should be capacity, time, and skill to teach each department the basics of food safety.

 offers multiple trainings: